netdata/netdata/collectors/systemd-journal.plugin/README.md

 Yes.
 It is simple, fast and the software to do it is already in your systems.

-Keep in mind however, that systemd journal may not currently be ideal for centralizing web server access logs.
-Systemd journal thrives when it comes to structured logs.
-Currently there aren't many options to send web server access logs to systemd journal in a structured way.

-For application and system logs, systemd journal is ideal and the visibility you can get by centralizing your system logs and this Netdata plugin, is unparalleled.
+For application and system logs, systemd journal is ideal and the visibility you can get by centralizing your system logs and the use of this Netdata plugin, is unparalleled.

 ### How do I configure a journals' centralization server?